aakashs07/aakashs07.github.io/index.md

 I am a 5th-year Ph.D.
 Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

 I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identify the association between concepts in natural language.

+I am seeking research in Information Systems/Applications of NLP based opportunities for the fall 2020.

 ### Projects